My rating: 5 of 5 stars

 Like all reasonable ancients and moderns, but unlike medievals (to use an overly simplistic historical narrative), I accept that the universe is horrifically arranged while discarding the possibility that a universally benevolent power has so arranged it.
 Insofar as Dante remains a poet, he does no less, and this is shown in his insistence that eternity is a kind of Florence writ large—our own world, but seen through the eye of God.

 One of the glories and sorrows of the Inferno is the amount of space taken up by Florentine politics in Dante’s time.
 This necessitates frequent recourse to endnotes and glosses, and, unless one is a historian, the politics never quite come clear.
 I grasp that Dante belonged to the leftmost wing of the republican party initially supporting the papacy against the empire, that he was permanently exiled by a rival faction, and that he developed a political philosophy emphasizing a division between spiritual and worldly power.
 (The corruption of spiritual authority is particularly important in the Inferno, as Dante denounces church corruption and even traces it to the Donation of Constantine, which is to say the founding of the church as a secular power.)
-I see too how this desire to neatly arrange different types of perfection and happiness belongs to the same poetic imagination that fuses thought and image into complex but intelligible philosophical arrays.
+I see, too, how this desire to neatly arrange different types of perfection and happiness belongs to the same poetic imagination that fuses thought and image into complex but intelligible philosophical arrays.

-But all the Florentine personalities tend to blur every time I read this poem, and I sometimes question the wisdom of this literary strategy; speaking for myself as a writer, I would not ask readers almost a millennium hence to recognizes the names of, for instance, Paul Manafort and John Podesta (to choose only Italian surnames from the present American political inferno).
+But all the Florentine personalities tend to blur every time I read this poem, and I sometimes question the wisdom of this literary strategy; speaking for myself as a writer, I would not ask readers a millennium—or even a decade—hence to recognizes the names of, for instance, Paul Manafort and John Podesta (to choose only Italian surnames from the present American political inferno).
 Even so, I am stunned by Dante’s boldness in putting his contemporaries right next to the personae of religion and mythology and retaining a level and authoritative tone while doing so: Paul Manafort and Ulysses, John Podesta and the Titans of Olympus (I use the aforementioned contemporary American figures because I cannot just now recall the names of any Ghibellines), all occupying the same metaphysical plane.

 The Inferno is a worldly city.
 It is, perhaps, the city we all live in here on earth, and in the tones in which so many sinners speak we hear our own voices, complaining about politics and recounting our despair, chastened by the absurdity of it all and the necessity of enduring it: